Secrets helper

 For keys you have stored with the secrets helper, like those to encrypt files...

-TODO [secrets] - Not complete yet... also, can the list of current key ID's be exported (inc created/edited dates), so the old keys can be removed.
+TODO [secrets-keys] - Not complete yet... also, can the list of current key ID's be exported (inc created/edited dates), so the old keys can be removed.

-1. Add a new key to the list
+1. Add a new key to your config file:

 Main Key Rotation